EricLBuehler/candle-lora-macro/README.md

 The `AutoLoraConvert` derive macro automatically creates a method `get_lora_model`, when called which selects and swaps all supported layers for their LoRA counterparts.
 This method is the equivalent of `peft`'s `get_peft_model` method, and modifies the model in place.
 It expects all layers of the supported types to be a `dyn` type, that is `Box<dyn ...LayerLike>`.

+In addition, `AutoLoraConvert` also defines a method `get_merged_lora_model` which does everything `get_lora_model` does, but also merges the weights of the LoRA layers to improve inference performance.

 To further automate the process of using `candle-lora`, `candle-lora-macro` also provides an attribute macro called `replace_layer_fields`.
 `replace_layer_fields` swaps out the concrete types for `dyn` types.
 If this macro is not added to the model structs, be sure to change the member types to `Box<dyn ...LayerLike>`.